 Grass Cutting and Trimming

-At the heart of most HOA landscape maintenance agreements with landscaping companies is the grass cutting services.
+At the heart of most HOA landscape maintenance agreements with landscaping companies are the grass-cutting services.
 Trimming, which may not always be included in the contract, can help to define areas and control growth.
 Outline expectations here for where grass needs to be cut, the length of the trim, as well as any specifics for special areas such as playgrounds or sports fields.

 Tree and Shrub Care